SarvarKh/ofn-wiki/Feature-Testing-Handbook.md

 -	They’ll put a label on the PR showing which server the PR is staged on
 -	They’ll send you the link to the PR.
 -	They’ll assign you to the PR (or if the PR was available for anyone to test, when you claim the PR, assign yourself)

+If you test regularly you can also ask to be added to the project on Semaphore in order to [stage PRs yourself](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Staging-with-Semaphore).
+This saves you waiting for a dev to do it for you and means you can do more than one in a day (without needing to wait for timezone delays with devs).

 ## 2.4	What to test

 When the developer sends you a PR to test, you should see that the PR contains a description of 'what to test'.
 In this section developers should have detailed: